vmware-labs/reconciler-runtime/README.md

 ### ResourceManager

 The [`ResourceManager`](https://pkg.go.dev/github.com/vmware-labs/reconciler-runtime/reconcilers#ResourceManager) provides a means to mange a single resource by sychronizing the current and desired state.
 The resource will be created if it does not exist, deleted if no longer desired and updated when not semantically equivlent.
+The same resource manager should be reused to manage multiple resource and must be reused when managing the same resource over time in order to take full effect.
 This utility is used by the [ChildReconciler](#childreconciler) and [AggregateReconciler](#aggregatereconciler).

 The `Manage(ctx context.Context, resource, actual, desired client.Object) (client.Object, error)` method take three objects and returns another object:
 - `resource` is the reconciled resource, events, tracks and finalizer are against this object.
 May be an object of any underlaying type.